County Clare: Music

 For the sights and sounds of yesterday are shining memories yet.

 Milltown Malbay is home to Oidhreacht an Chlair, an institute for higher education in all aspects of Irish tradition, history and literature.

 Sport

 The Clare hurling team has one of the best records of success in the country in recent years with many cups such as the Liam MacCarthy Cup having been won in 1914, 1995, 1997, 2013, and 2024, and also finalists in 2002.
 Clare won the Munster Final in football in 1992 beating Kerry.
 There is a strong Gaelic Athletic Association (GAA) presence in County Clare with the founder of the GAA, Michael Cusack, having been born in Carron which is situated in the heart of The Burren in North Clare.
-Irish rugby internationals from Clare include Keith Wood, Anthony Foley & Marcus Horan.